 What is Bauhaus style?
 Where does it come from?
 Here are our explanations for recognising the characteristics of Bauhaus style

 Bauhaus, from the German Bau, « meaning building or construction », and Haus, « house », is a school of architecture and applied arts, founded after the end of the First World War, in 1919 in Weimar in Germany by the architect, designer and urban planner Walter Gropius.
-His creation forms part of the difficult epoch of the immediate post-war era, which was also a period of artistic emulation, seeing the beginnings of many innovative movements.
+His creation forms part of the difficult epoch of the immediate post-war era, which was also a period of artistic emulation, seeing the beginnings of many innovative movements and new decorating style.

 Gropius sought to develop his new ideas in art and architecture.
 In his Bauhaus manifesto, he designed the the outline of the decorative arts school vocation at the Art Academy in Weimar. « Architects, sculptors, painters ; we should revert to specialist craftsmanship as there is no professional art », he wrote.
 While thinking of medieval lodges which housed artists of all kinds of specialities, Gropius hoped to breathe life into an artistic ecumenism. he dreamed of organising trades as a community acting together, in order to create a total art work under the aegis of architecture.
 The wood carving of the cubist painter Lyonel Feininger representing a gothic cathedral at the head of the Bauhaus manifesto really illustrates the state of mind of this visionary director.
 Each workshop is managed by a « master ».
 The painters Georg Muche, Paul Klee and Oskar Schlemmer were named « masters ».
 The school also included open workshops for living arts, such as the theatre and ballet workshops.
 By extension, Bauhaus therefore designated a vast artistic trend, bringing together design, and also photography, fashion, performing arts.